johnnymast/compile-the-linux-kernel/README.md

 <br /><br />

-Before we start wee first need to install some requirted dependencies so we can compile the kernel successfully.
+Before we begin, we need to install the required dependencies to ensure the kernel can be compiled successfully.

 ```bash
 sudo pacman -Syu
 sudo pacman -S base-devel git ncurses flex bison openssl elfutils bc cpio
 ```

-With that done the next step will be to get the Linux source code and extract it somewhere.
+Once the dependencies are installed, the next step is to download the Linux source code and extract it to a working directory.

 ```bash
 mkdir -p ~/kernel && cd ~/kernel